fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 in the [CEL Playground](https://playcel.undistro.io/).
 Here is where the community maintained [library](#custom-health-check-library) will be super useful as some of the expressions might be complex.

-The `InProgress` expression is optional, when not specified the  controller will determine if the resource is in progress if both `Failed` and `Current` evaluate to `false`.
+The `InProgress` expression is optional, when not specified the controller will determine if the resource is in progress if both `Failed` and `Current` do not evaluate to `true`.
 Moreover, if the `InProgress` expression is not specified and the custom resource has a `.status.observedGeneration` field, the controller with compare it with the `.metadata.generation` field to determine if the resource is in progress.

 The `Failed` expression is optional, when not specified the controller will keep evaluating the `Current` expression until it returns `true`, and will give up after the timeout is reached.
-Users will be encouraged to provide a `Failed` expression to avoid staling the reconciliation loop until the timeout is reached.
+Users will be encouraged to provide a `Failed` expression to avoid stalling the reconciliation loop until the timeout is reached.

 ### Introduce a generic custom status reader